Skip to Main Content

 The Appenzell region resists the kind of luxury branding that has transformed Gstaad, St. Moritz, and Verbier into global resort shorthand.
 Rolling pastures, half-timbered farmhouses, and a landscape largely unchanged since the 19th century make it among the most quietly compelling corners of Switzerland, and one of the least represented in premium travel programming.
 That context matters when placing Huus Quell, because the resort succeeds precisely by refusing to import a generic alpine luxury template into a region that has its own deeply rooted material culture.

 The construction methodology alone marks a departure from standard Swiss resort development.
 Built entirely from locally sourced woods using no nails or metal framing, the structure is carbon-neutral and owes more to traditional alpine craft than to contemporary resort architecture.
 At a moment when sustainability language is cheap and ubiquitous in hospitality, the specificity here is harder to dismiss: the materials, the methods, and the sourcing are all traceable.
-Michelin Selected the property in its 2025 hotels programme, placing it in a peer group that rewards this kind of considered positioning alongside properties like Matterhorn FOCUS in Zermatt and The Capra in Saas-Fee, which similarly prioritise material and environmental intent over sheer scale.
+Michelin Selected status in the 2025 hotels programme places the property alongside properties like Matterhorn FOCUS in Zermatt and The Capra in Saas-Fee, which similarly prioritise material and environmental intent over sheer scale.

 The Dining Programme: Local Sourcing With a Global Wine Cellar